 7. Day of Atonement

 In the book of Hebrews, it states that the atonement sacrifices (bulls and goats) are part of the law:

 For the law, having a shadow of the good things to come, and not the very image of the things, can never with these same sacrifices, which they offer continually year by year, make those who approach perfect…For it is not possible that the blood of bulls and goats could take away sins.Hebrews 10:1,4

-Therefore, it is important to recognise that the Day of Atonement, the High Priest and the sacrifices were all part of the Old Covenant.
-To emphasise the point, they are not separate from the Old Covenant, they are part of the Old Covenant.
+Therefore, it is crucial to recognise that the Day of Atonement, the High Priest and the sacrifices were all part of the Old Covenant.
+They are not separate from the Old Covenant; they are part of it.

 “Aaron shall offer the bull as a sin offering, which is for himself, and make atonement for himself and for his house.Leviticus 16:6

 But now Jesus is the High Priest, who did not have to bring a sin offering for Himself as He never sinned.